Ecology & Evolution

 - Explain how ecosystems influence species and their evolution.

 - Identify characteristics within a species that affects the species richness in a community.

 - Analyze factors that influence the structure of a community.

 The Human Impact

-Examine the processes that affect habitat degradation.
+- Examine the causes of habitat degradation.

-Assess the influence of conservation on biodiversity.
+- Assess the influence of conservation on biodiversity.